-Looking For a New Mercedes-Benz CLS-Class in your area?
+Looking for a Used CLS-Class in your area?

 Average User Score

 Based on 3 reviews

 New styling, new engines and a new price are in store for Mercedes’ quirky coupe in 2012.
 Quirky was the main name from the beginning of the game with the CLS, with its 4-door layout and sloping roofline, and despite complaints regarding the lack of a third rear seat, the CLS has proven to be a profitable venture, with sales exceeding projections by more than 40 percent.
 In fact, Mercedes has moved nearly 200,000 quasi-coupes since introduction, and surveys indicate that one-third of those buyers were previously driving other brands.

 The quirk continues with this Southern-California-born creation.
 Head of Mercedes’ Advance Design North America operation Hubert Lee looked to the gorgeous, late-30s Mercedes-Benz 540 K 'Autobahnkurier' for inspiration here, channeling the swooping lines of the rear fenders and deck for this newest iteration.
 It’s a fine example of how small changes can have big results in design, with the lines and creases adding a subtle yet severe style that prevents the CLS from being lost in an otherwise flooded market of German coupe/sedans.

 Up front, you’ll see similar changes with a larger grille and a higher hood to accommodate new European safety standards which contend that flat sheetmetal is softer than a lumpy engine.
 Smart thinking, there.
 Luckily it looks good, too.